Optimizing Vue Apps: Lazy Loading and Code Splitting

 Let’s take a quick look at what happened here:

-Instead of directly importing order module we created a function that returns the import() function.
+function.
 Now webpack will bundle the content of the dynamically imported module into a separate file.
 The function representing dynamically imported module returns a Promise that will give us access to the exported members of the module when resolved.

 We can then download this optional chunk later, when needed.
 For instance as a response to a certain user interaction(like route change or click).

-By making a dynamic import we are basically isolating the given node that will be added to the dependency graph and downloading this part when we decide it’s needed (which implies that we are also cutting off modules that are imported inside order.js).
+By making a dynamic import we are basically isolating the given node that will be added to the dependency graph and downloading this part when we decide it’s needed (which implies that we are also cutting off modules that are imported inside order.js

 Let’s see another example that will better illustrate this mechanism.